Kleo-Karap/My_tattoo_chatbot/hw1/README.md

 Concerning the dialogue collection procedure followed in the original dataset (SGDD), synthetic implementations of a total of 45 services or APIs over 45 domains were created.
 Their simulator framework interacts with these services to generate dialogue outlines, which are a structured representation of dialogue semantics.
 They then use a crowd-sourcing procedure to paraphrase these outlines to natural language utterances. </p>

 **Design Purpose**
-<p>The datasets were designed for testing models on the dialog slot-filling tasks .Speciffically they were designed for SpanConveRT dialogue slot filling model, which frames the task as a turn-based, intent-agnostic span extraction task, making the slot-filling task independent of other system components.</p>
+<p>The datasets were designed for testing models on the dialog slot-filling tasks .Speciffically they were designed for SpanConveRT dialogue slot filling model, which uses subword representations from conversational pretraining.The authors frame the slot-filling task as a span-extraction task and claim that this pretraining is crucial for the span-extraction performance in few-shot settings like ours, were the dataset sizes are small.

 **Annotation** <p>
 <p>RESTAURANTS-8K:Each training example is a dialog turn annotated with the slots requested by the system and character-based span indexing for all occurring values. </p>